-Originally oxidation reactions were identified as the reactions where in oxygen gas participates.
+Originally oxidation reactions are the reactions where oxygen gas participates.
 There, oxygen combines with another molecule, to produce an oxide.
-In this reaction, oxygen undergoes reduction and the other substance undergoes oxidation.
+In this reaction, oxygen undergoes reduction, and the other substance undergoes oxidation.
 So basically oxidation reaction is adding oxygen to another substance.
 Another way to describe oxidation is as loss of hydrogen.
 There are some occasions where it is hard to describe oxidation as adding oxygen.
 There are various types of oxidation reactions.
 Some are happening in the natural environment daily.
 Burning and combustion are some oxidizing reactions where humans involve.

-If the combustion had not happened completely, carbon monoxide and other particles can be released into the atmosphere and which can cause a lot of pollution.
+If the combustion had not happened completely, carbon monoxide and other particles released into the atmosphere and can cause a lot of pollution.

 What is the Difference Between Complete and Incomplete Combustion?